tunnelcatvpn/docs/docs/repository.md

 9. Slow DNS Installed: Check if `dns2tcp` is installed
 10. HTTP Tunnel Installed: Check if `htunserver` is installed

+You can leave the ports blank except for `OpenVPN` if you didn't install the program.

 ### OpenVPN Options
 Here you should put you OpenVPN configuration options